-At the young age of 14, our founder Ammar Ahmed already had entrepreneurial pursuits.
-Under the name of Dr. Hair and Beauty Supplies, he set up a stall at the Sydney Royal Easter Show and made a turnover of $8000 in 11 days.
-Unfortunately, theft and investment did not cover the overall expenses, so the entire ordeal was a bust.
+At the youthful age of 14, our founder Ammar Ahmad already had entrepreneurial pursuits.
+Under the name of Dr. Hair and Beauty Supplies, he set up a small stall at the Sydney Royal Easter Show with an initial investment of $3800 and only 25 products.
+Unfortunately, due to the entire ordeal went bust.

-At age 15, Ammar first exhibited at a spa and beauty expo with the investment of $5900.
-He operated under a new name AMR International as the previous name was deemed unreliable.
-The exhibition was again unsuccessful and resulted in a loss for AMR.
+Ammar exhibited at a Spa and Beauty Expo with the initial investment of $5900.
+This time, he operated under the name AMR International as the previous name was not taken seriously in the industry.
+Again, the exhibition was unsuccessful and generated zero return.

-Six months into the original lease, business was booming and more space was required, bringing AMR to a 150sqm unit in the same complex.
-In an unfortunate event, the complex was burned down and AMR suffered a heavy loss with the unit heavily under insured.
+With only six months into the lease, AMR International doubled its turnover and this boom brought AMR to its next 150sqm unit in the same complex.
+In an unfortunate event, the complex was burnt down and AMR International suffered a heavy loss as it was under insurance.

-AMR is relocated to a 250sqm facility on Williamson Rd, Ingleburn and hires its first staff member.
-Within the first three months of launching, AMR experienced a growth in sales and an additional four staff members were hired.
+AMR International relocated to a new 250sqm facility on 2/79 Williamson Road, Ingleburn and hired its first staff member.
+Within the first three months of launching, AMR International experience a rapid growth in sales making its first $1 million turnover and an additional four staff members were hired as a result.

-AMR began creating our own brands directly from the manufacturers straight to the salons, aiding in the birth of brands such as Tamara Rose and Dumb Blonde.
-The amrhair.com.au website is born and generates $6.95 on its first week of trading, selling one can of silhouette hairspray.
-AMR leases an additional 400sqm, bringing our space to a total of 650sqm.
+AMR International began creating its own brands directly from manufacturers straight to salons, aiding in the birth of brands such as Tamara Rose and Dumb Blonde.
+The amrhair.com.au website was born and generated its first $6.95 selling a can of Sillhouette hairspray.
+AMR International leased an additional 400sqm bringing the total to 650sqm.

-AMR Hair and Beauty as we know it today was registered.
+AMR Hair and Beauty Supplies Pty Ltd was officially registered and the company as we know it today was established.

-AMR started to attend overseas exhibitions in order to network with international suppliers.
-Business is booming and AMR hires an additional 500sqm in Smeaton Grange as a storage facility.
-This is the year Fanola joins AMR.
+Ammar started to attend overseas exhibitions and built solid networks with international suppliers.
+Business was still booming as AMR hit $3 million turnover which required additional space.
+A 500sqm warehouse in Smeaton Grange was leased as a storage facility.
+AMR launched Fanola in Australia.

-AMR’s Founder develops a valuable relationship with the world’s largest distributor of hair products, Nazih Group, who have over 5000 stores in 36 different countries.
-Ammar travels to Spain, Italy, Korea, Japan, China and Isreal to witness their operations and bring AMR to new heights.
+AMR moves to a 1300sqm facility at 32 Garner Place, Ingleburn with 11 staff members.
+AMR developed a valuable relationship with the world’s largest distributor of hair and beauty products, Nazih Group (Olaplex, Takara Belmont, etc.), who have over 5000 stores in 36 different countries.
+Ammar traveleled internationally to witness operations that brought AMR to new heights.